 - 2.1 The content and style of the AGS is reviewed each year to ensure that it remains compliant with the Chartered Institute of Public Finance and Accountancy (CIPFA) guidelines, and that improvements are made where possible.
 There is a focus in the document on effective public communication, plain and clear language, partnership working, and ensuring transparency and clarity over what the Council's governance challenges are, alongside what is being done to address them. - 2.2 In 2016, the Council fully reviewed and updated its Code of Corporate Governance (the Code) to reflect the seven new principles detailed in CIPFA's "Delivering Good Governance in Local Government: Framework (2016)".
 Alongside the CIPFA principles, the vision and values of the organisation the Our Manchester principles are at the heart of the Council's approach to governance.
 Our Manchester was therefore also integral to the way the standards in the Code were defined when it was reviewed.
-The Code was subsequently updated again in 2018, to ensure that the contents remained accurate, up to date, and that they reflected all applicable relevant legislation.
-CIPFA has highlighted the Council's Code as an example of good practice. - 2.3 A key element of compiling the AGS is an assessment of the extent to which the Council has adhered to the governance standards set out in its Code, and providing a robust evidence base for this, set out in a clear way.
-This can be seen in Section 4, The Governance Framework. - 2.4 The AGS includes the following sections: - 1 Introduction This section provides a clear, plain language explanation for the lay reader as to what the purpose of the document is.
-The reader is also signposted to the Council's Annual Report as a companion document to the AGS, where the reader can access information about the Council's expenditure, policies and performance. - 2 and 3 The scope of responsibility and the purpose of the governance framework; these sections outline the legal requirements for an AGS and its links to the Council's Code of Corporate Governance.
+The Code was subsequently updated again in 2019, to ensure that the contents remained accurate, up to date, and that they reflected all applicable relevant legislation. - 2.3 A key element of compiling the AGS is an assessment of the extent to which the Council has adhered to the governance standards set out in its Code, and providing a robust evidence base for this, set out in a clear way.
+This can be seen in Section 4, The Governance Framework. - 2.4 The AGS includes the following sections:

+1 - Introduction This section provides a clear, plain language explanation for the lay reader as to what the purpose of the document is.
+The reader is also signposted to the Council's Annual Report as a companion document to the AGS, where the reader can access information about the Council's expenditure, policies and performance.

+2 and 3 - The scope of responsibility and the purpose of the governance framework; these sections outline the legal requirements for an AGS and its links to the Council's Code of Corporate Governance.

-- 4 The Governance Framework; this describes how the Council has complied with the principles in its Code of Corporate Governance, and includes links to online documents where the reader can access more detailed information. - 5 Annual review of effectiveness of the governance framework; this section explains the mechanisms by which the Council assesses its governance arrangements, and what conclusions have been drawn. - 6 Progress in addressing the Council's governance challenges; This section explains progress made in addressing challenges identified in last year's AGS. - 7 Action Plan: Governance Challenges for 2019/20 Onwards; this section sets out the key areas which the Council will focus on in 2019/20, to address challenges identified and changing circumstances.
+4 - The Governance Framework; this describes how the Council has complied with the principles in its Code of Corporate Governance, and includes links to online documents where the reader can access more detailed information.

+5 - Annual review of effectiveness of the governance framework; this section explains the mechanisms by which the Council assesses its governance arrangements, and what conclusions have been drawn.

+6 - Progress in addressing the Council's governance challenges; This section explains progress made in addressing challenges identified in last year's AGS.

+7 - Action Plan: Governance Challenges for 2020/21 Onwards; this section will set out the key areas which the Council will focus on in 2020/21, to address challenges identified and changing circumstances.

-3. Process followed to produce the AGS 2018/19
+3. Process followed to produce the AGS 2019/20